Problem · US site architecture

 The US buyer runs a five-second sort.
 The translated home site fails the sort.

 The translated home site usually answers one.
-The category is implicit (home-market readers know it from trade press, US readers do not).
+The category is implicit (home-market buyers know it from trade press, US buyers do not).
 The peer set is not named.
 The outcome is buried inside engineering achievement.
 The proof is European-located.
 The site is competent, clean, well-translated, and fails the five-second sort.

 US SITE CONVERSION: TRANSLATED VS ARCHITECTED 0.4% TRANSLATED 1.1% PARTIAL REBUILD 2.4% FULL REBUILD